 We are committed to diversity in the areas of gender, ethnicity and professional background at all levels of our organization.
-Currently, of the eight directors on our Board of Directors, one identifies as a woman and one identifies as African American.
-The table below provides additional diversity information regarding our Board of Directors as of April 1, 2023.
+The table below provides additional diversity information regarding our Board of Directors as of April 1, 2024.
+We included diversity statistics for our Board of Directors as of April 1, 2023 in our proxy statement for our annual meeting of stockholders held in 2023.
+There has been no subsequent change in the disclosed diversity information.
 Each of the categories listed in the below table has the meaning as it is used in Nasdaq Listing Rule 5605(f).

-Board Diversity M atrix (as of Apri il 1, 2023)
+Board Diversity N latrix (as of Apri l 1, 2024)

 Board Size: Total Number of Directors 8

-Gender Identity: Female Male Non-Binary Did Not Disclose Gender
+Gender Identity: Directors Female 1 Male 7 Non-Binary Did Not Disclose Gender

-Directors 1 7

 Demographic Background:

 African American or Black 1

 Alaskan Native or Native American

 Asian

 Hispanic or Latinx

 Native Hawaiian or Pacific Islander

 White 1 6

 Two or More Races or Ethnicities

 LGBTQ+

 Did Not Disclose Demographic Background